CSP-SMSouth-LaVergne/Hour2-Intro/README.md

 # Hour2-Intro
-First exposure working with GitHub
+First exposure to working with GitHub